Engineering diamond interfaces free of dark spins: Dark Spin Correlation Measurements

 By solving the $T_1$ pulse sequence in Fig.~\ref{fig:DarkT1}(a) with and without the middle \(\pi\)-pulse on the electron spin, and then subtracting the two results, we obtain: \begin{widetext}

 \end{widetext} where the AC magnetic field modulation information $\omega$ is not contained in the result.

-We also perform the sequence altering the final \(\pi/2\)-pulse to be along the -\(y\)-axis, yielding: $F_{-y}^\pi - F_{-y}^0 \propto -e^{-(\gamma_{v_1} + \gamma_{e_1}) \tau}$.
-The measurement demonstration is shown in Fig.~\ref{figSI:ET1_experimental}, where Fig.~\ref{figSI:ET1_experimental}(a) shows the modulation due to nuclear spin with and without $\pi$-pulse and Fig.~\ref{figSI:ET1_experimental}(b) shows that the subtraction removes the modulation and the result is a decay curve due to NV $T_1$ and electron spin $T_1$.
+We also perform the sequence altering the final \(\pi/2\)-pulse to be along the -\(y\)-axis, yielding: $F_{-y}^\pi - F_{-y}^0 \propto -e^{-(\gamma_{v_1} + \gamma) \tau}$.
+The measurement demonstration is shown in Fig.~\ref{figSI:ET1_experimental}, where (a) shows the nuclear spin modulation with and without $\pi$-pulse and (b) shows that the subtraction removes the modulation and the result is a decay curve due to NV $T_1$ and electron spin $T_1$.
+By subtracting the two signals, we calculate